… things that are actually good to know and have nothing to do with rules!

 By: Helsing Admin

 Believe it or not – this is not about your governing documents or the association’s rules – although those are definitely things you should know.
-This article is about things you should know that may be of assistance to you and will not be found in your governing documents or association rules.
+This article is about homeowner rights in HOA and things you should know that may be of assistance to you.

 – You have the right to ask for a mailing list if it is for association business.
 If you want to send a mailing to all of the homeowners to advocate a position, or to campaign for an election, or for some other legitimate association matter you may ask for a copy of the membership mailing list.
 You are responsible for the postage for that mailing, and you are responsible for not misusing the list.